enkidevs/curriculum/python/python-core/meet-python/why-learn-python.md

 This makes it an *ideal language for beginners to learn*.
 And it acts as a stepping-stone for learning other object-oriented [1] languages.

-Python is also concise and usually requires less code for the same task than languages such as Java or C++.
+Python is also concise and usually requires less code for the same task than other languages like Java or C++.

 2. It's a **powerful language for data science**